Home / How super works / Contributing to super / Making superannuation contributions: Super for beginners guide

 1. Superannuation Guarantee (SG) contributions

 SG contributions are the compulsory contributions made by your employer into your super account on your behalf as part of your total salary package.
-In 2024–25, the SG rate is 11.5% of your ordinary time earnings (OTE).
-This will rise to 12% on 1 July 2025, where it is scheduled to stay.
+On 1 July 2025, the SG rate rose to 12% of your ordinary time earnings (OTE).
+No further increases to the rate are scheduled.

-These are contributions made by an employer above the compulsory amount required by the SG legislation or Employment Award.
+These are contributions made by an employer above the compulsory amount required by the SG legislation.
 They are generally paid to employees of large companies as part of their salary package, or to some public sector employees.

 You can agree with your employer to pay some of your before-tax income directly into your super account.
 This is called salary sacrifice.
 You can set up a salary-sacrifice arrangement at any time, but it can only relate to income you have not yet earned.
 This means salary sacrifice of your usual wage may take a pay cycle to come into effect if you are usually paid in arrears.
 If you have an annual bonus, you generally need to choose how much of it you would like to sacrifice before the year the bonus relates to begins.